-INDEPENDENT CITIZENS OVERSIGHT COMMITTEE (ICOC)
+INDEPENDENT CITIZENS' OVERSIGHT COMMITTEE (ICOC)

-At the May 15, 2019, regularly scheduled Board meeting, the Board of Education selected seven candidates to serve on the Independent Citizens' Oversight Committee.
+The Solana Beach School District Board of Education selects seven candidates to serve on the Independent Citizen's Oversight Committee.
 Members serve staggered two-year terms and not more than three consecutive terms.
-In June 2021, four ICOC members' terms expired.
+In June 2022, four ICOC members' terms expired.
 The Board solicits applications and traditionally appoints members to new terms at its regular May Board meeting.